nefarius/docs.nefarius.at/docs/projects/HidHide/fixing-a-bricked-system.md

 Since the user has no KB+M, they can't use Windows' option to reboot directly into recovery, so we'll need to force it to appear by making Windows fail to start 3 times.

-1. Reboot your system and every time it reachs the black loading screen (with the blue Windows logo) force-restart or shutdown your computer 3 times
+1. Reboot your system and every time it reaches the black loading screen (with the blue Windows logo) force-restart or shutdown your computer 3 times
     - If possible, wait for the white dots to start spinning before force-restarting
 1. When the message "Preparing Automatic Repair" appears then that means Windows will enter recovery mode